redis/docs/content/operate/rc/databases/back-up-data.md

 The backup options for Redis Cloud databases depend on your plan:

-- Flexible and Annual subscriptions can back up a database on-demand and schedule daily backups that occur during a set hour.
+- Redis Cloud Pro subscriptions can back up a database on-demand and schedule daily backups that occur during a set hour.

-- Paid Fixed plans can back up a database on-demand and schedule backups that occur every 24 hours.
+- Paid Redis Cloud Essentials plans can back up a database on-demand and schedule backups that occur every 24 hours.

 - Free plans cannot back up a database through the Redis Cloud console.